kevinb22/gzoltar-and-tarantula-techniques/README.md

 ----------------------
 Triangle.java is a short java program, there is a fault in line 18 of the program.
 TestSuite.java is a suite with 33 tests for triangle, running the tests should report 4 failed tests.
-There is a tarantula dir within the Triangle program which contains the same code as the src dir but the files are under a different package name.
-For some reason the Tarantula implmentation was unable to access this classes in the src dir(and it's associated packages).
-Until this problem is fixed the temporary solution will be to have the seperate tarantula dir in triangle.

 GZoltar
 -------